Human rights in Saudi Arabia: International law

 Saudi Arabia abstained from the United Nations vote adopting the Universal Declaration of Human Rights, saying it contradicted sharia law.

 It is not a party to the International Covenant on Civil and Political Rights, which includes freedom of religion.
 The country holds a reservation to the Convention on the Rights of the Child against any provisions that are in conflict with sharia law; Article 14 gives freedom of "thought, conscience and religion" to children.

 Saudi Arabia and some of the Gulf states have been carrying out airstrikes on the Yemen, violating international laws and arresting anyone that criticizes them.

 Jews

 There has been virtually no Jewish activity in Saudi Arabia since the beginning of the 21st century.
-Census data do not identify any Jews as residing within Saudi Arabian territory.
+Census data does not identify any Jews as residing within Saudi Arabian territory.

 Christians

 As an Islamic state, Saudi Arabia gives preferential treatment for Muslims.
 During Ramadan, eating, drinking, or smoking in public during daylight hours is not allowed.
 Foreign schools are often required to teach a yearly introductory segment on Islam.

 Saudi religious police have detained Shi'ite pilgrims participating in the Hajj, allegedly calling them "infidels in Mecca".
 The restrictions on the Shi'a branch of Islam in the Kingdom along with the banning of displaying Jewish, Hindu and Christian symbols have been referred to as apartheid.

 The Saudi government has gone further than stopping Christians from worshipping in publicly designated buildings to even raid private prayer meetings among Christian believers in their own homes.
 On 15 December 2011, Saudi security forces arrested 35 Ethiopian Christians in Jeddah who were praying in a home, beating them and threatening them with death.
 When the Ethiopian workers' employers asked security forces for what reason they were arrested, they said "for practicing Christianity".
 Later, under mounting international pressure, this charge was changed to "mixing with the opposite sex".

 In December 2012, Saudi religious police detained more than 41 individuals after storming a house in the Saudi Arabian province of al-Jouf.
 They were accused of "plotting to celebrate Christmas," according to a 26 December statement released by the police branch.
 Proselytizing by non-Muslims, including the distribution of non-Muslim religious materials such as Bibles, is illegal in Saudi Arabia.